Skip to content

 The web application used to electronically submit bonds-payable information to the Comptroller’s office during the AFR process.
 Each agency’s information in BRS is used to prepare bond tables and schedules in the ACFR.

-Commercial-type activities of a government that are financed in whole or in part by fees charged to external parties for goods or services.
+Commercial-type activities of an agency that are financed in whole or in part by fees charged to external parties for goods or services.
 Business-type activities are usually reported in enterprise funds.
+It is part of the primary government.

 C